 2018 also sees the appointment of 4 new parent governors who replace members who have become co-opted or have resigned.

 In addition to the full governing body which meets once a term (or additionally if required), there are three main sub-committees at Bramcote: the Finance and General Purposes, the Pupils and Personnel and the Strategic Development.

 The responsibilities of each of the above are somewhat self-explanatory but briefly the F&GP keeps an eye on the budget and spending together with the upkeep of the buildings and the grounds, health and safety also comes within their remit.
 P&P has responsibility for the pupils and staff and main focus of SDC is the academic performance of the school.
 The sub-committees generally meet twice a term.
 Additionally there is a Discipline Committee and a Pay Committee who meet as required.
 Governors generally sit on at least one sub-committee.

-During 2016-17 the F&GP committee has looked at and agreed a very tight budget and continue to monitor spend very closely.
-They have also sanctioned the additional security fencing.
+During 2017-18 the F&GP committee has looked at and agreed a very tight budget and continue to monitor spend very closely.
+They have also oversaw the additional security fencing.
 The P&P committee has been active in recruitment and monitoring behaviour, whilst the SDC has spent much of its time looking at and monitoring academic performance, both through in-house, local authority and Ofsted data.
-Particular focus this year is on Pupil Premium and Sports Premium.
+Particular focus this year is on Pupil Premium children.